-Point Grondine Park offers 22 backcountry campsites and over 20 kilometers of hiking trails.
+Point Grondine Park, owned and operated by Wikwemkoong Unceded Territory First Nation, offers 22 backcountry campsites and over 20 kilometers of hiking trails.
 During the summer, learn about medicinal plants or traditional Anishnaabek songs with knowledgeable local guides.

 The park is accessible through mandatory park permits and can be purchased online at www.grondinepark.com or by calling 1-705-859-3477.

 Species at Risk in the Spotlight

 This brightly-colored warbler, the Canada warbler, is sometimes called the necklaced warbler because of the band of black streaks across the male’s breast.
 They are found in cool, damp, mixed deciduous-coniferous forests with well-developed shrub layers.
 They are short-term visitors to Canada each year—typically staying 3 months before migrating back to South America.